Remedy-Entertainment/USDBook/src/terminology/path.md

 ![](../images/terminology/prim_path.png)
 ```

-Properties are also defined by paths.
-Taking the previous example, inspecting the `points` attribute yields the path `/root/remi/head_M_hrc/GEO/head_M_hrc/eyeScrew_L_geo.points`.
+As for properties, taking the previous example, inspecting the `points` attribute yields the path `/root/remi/head_M_hrc/GEO/head_M_hrc/eyeScrew_L_geo.points`.
 Property paths are constructed by appending the property name to a prim path, delimited by a `.` character.

 ```admonish example title="Property Path Example"
 ![](../images/terminology/property_path.png)